Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

             See :ref:`jirachi`

             - Purchase the **Star Core**
-            - Capture 20% of Steel type |Pokemobs|
+            - Capture 20% of all Steel type |Pokemobs|
             - Find the `Sky Pillar`_

             .. image:: ../_images/legends_wiki/items/star_core.png